giedrebi/BIT_PROJECTS/README.md

 `$ git clone https://github.com/giedrebi/BIT_SPRINT_3.git`

-4. You need to have extension `Live Sass Compiler v5.3.0` in VScode.
+4. You need to have extension **Live Sass Compiler v5.3.0** in VScode.

 In VScode open settings and in search bar tab sass.
-Then scroll down and find section `Live Sass Compiler: Settings: Formats`
+Then scroll down and find section **Live Sass Compiler: Settings: Formats** :

 <img src="readme_images/sass1.jpg" width="300">

-Then chose settings button and press `Copy Setting as JSON`:
+Then chose settings button and press **Copy Setting as JSON**:

 <img src="readme_images/sass2.jpg" width="400">

-In the same section press on `Edit in settings.json`.
+In the same section press on **Edit in settings.json**.
 Then you need to paste code which you copied before like this:

 <img src="readme_images/sass3.JPG" width="400">

-5. You need to have `Live Server` extension in VScode as well.
+5. As well, you need to have **Live Server** extension in VScode.

 6. Open cloned project folder in VScode.